n1t5ua5/pbsc/Linux/linuxDiscussionPosts.md

 B) Why might one administrator choose one Linux filesystem over another?
 If you do not have any experiences, feel free to project or create a possible scenario to address the question.

 Imagining a world without a uniform filesystem structure is both scary & confusing!
 With hindsight, I guessed that a major reason why Linux didn't have one initially was probably because, for most programmers at the time of its inception (1991), there still wasn't a universal consensus about these sorts of architectural concepts that are commonplace nowadays.
 Or that most people choose one system over another, largely depending on user satisfaction from an intuitive layout at the bare minimum.
 But after doing some more reading & research, the original lack of a single "default" filesystem in Linux was largely due to ongoing technological advancement, not a lack of architectural consensus on how the filesystem should be laid out.
 One of the major standards that was adopted is the FileSystem Hierarchy Standard, or FHS for short.
-This provides for a uniform directory structure (i.e., /etc, /home, etc.) [1].
+This provides for a uniform directory structure (i.e., /etc, /home, etc.).[1]

 When choosing which sort of filesystem to use for a project, a programmer's choice is generally made depending on the requirements of the server or storage [2].
 On the surface, one of the bigger shortcomings of Linux is that, given its free-to-use nature, larger enterprises can't always rely on it for customer support because there is no inherent customer support feature, which would be a disaster in emergencies like a power outage.
 But nowadays, there are several paid Linux distributions that offer 24/7 customer support, like Red Hat Enterprise Linux (RHEL) [3].

-references.
+References.

 [1] Cengage, (2016).
 LearningCompTIA Linux + Guide to Linux Certification (5th ed.).